 How Do I Become a Teacher?

 If you’re wondering how to become a teacher, or how long does it take to become a teacher, you’ll be happy to know that a four-year bachelor’s degree is enough to get started in the classroom.
-You’ll also need to pass certification tests, and you’ll need to complete a student teaching requirement that allows you to get classroom experience under the supervision of an experienced teacher.
+You’ll also need to pass certification tests, and you’ll need to complete a student teaching experience requirement that allows you to get classroom experience under the supervision of an experienced teacher.

 The certification tests that you need to take will depend on your subject area.
 All teachers need to pass the Praxis Core, a test that assesses a teacher’s general academic skills.
 Additionally, teachers need to pass subject-specific tests that evaluate either a teacher’s specific subject knowledge or their knowledge of how to teach a specific subject to students.
 Praxis testing requirements differ from state to state, and it’s important to be aware of the tests that you’ll need to take for your certification as you go through your teacher certification program.

-While a four-year degree answers the question of how to become a teacher, it doesn’t answer the question of how to remain a teacher long-term.
+While a four-year online teaching degree answers the question of how to become a teacher, it doesn’t answer the question of how to remain a teacher long-term.
 It’s essential that you follow your state’s continuing education requirements in order to stay certified.
 Continuing education doesn’t just meet state requirements – it also helps you stay on top of the latest changes in educational research so that you can effectively teach your students.

-Others who wonder, “what can I do with an education degree?” decide to go into teacher coaching.
+Others who wonder, “what can I do with an online teaching degree?” decide to go into teacher coaching.
 Teacher coaches are experts in classroom management, subject matter, and other aspects of classroom teaching.
 They observe and coach teachers who are working to hone their craft and can provide valuable insight and lessons from experience to help the teacher being coached deliver their instruction more effectively.

 Other teachers choose to move into administration after spending time in the classroom.
 As an administrator, education professionals have the option to positively affect school policy, support teachers in the classroom, and work with parents and students who are going through issues in school.